 Here are the best kitchen knives for vegans

-The santoku knife is the chef’s knife of the Japanese world.
-They are a great all-rounder knife in that they are perfect for chopping, dicing, and slicing vegetables, fruits and alternative proteins like tofu and tempeh.
+The Santoku knife is the chef’s knife of the Japanese world.
+They are great all-rounder knives in that they are perfect for chopping, dicing, and slicing vegetables, fruits and alternative proteins like tofu and tempeh.
 The blade is rounded so it allows for a rocking motion which will make chopping an enjoyable and fast experience.
 Moreover, this Japanese knife is lightweight and comfortable to hold so you’ll want to use it a lot!

 Baking a loaf of bread or buying one fresh from your local bakery is such a pleasant experience, the last thing you’ll want to do is mess it up with a blunt knife.
 A good serrated knife will allow for a clean cut through any loaf of bread.
 This particular serrated knife from Victorinox is actually a firm favourite of bakers, and it is really reasonably priced!